kennangle/YHCWay/userguide.md

 ---

+## Projects & Tasks

+UniWork includes a built-in project management system for organizing your work.

+### Creating a Project

+1. Go to **Projects** in the sidebar
+2. Click **New Project**
+3. Give your project a name and optional description
+4. Your project board will be created with default columns (To Do, In Progress, Done)

+### Managing Tasks

+**Creating Tasks:**
+1. Click **+ Add Task** in any column
+2. Enter the task title
+3. Click the task to add more details like due date, priority, and assignees

+**Moving Tasks:**
+Simply drag and drop tasks between columns to update their status.

+**Task Details:**
+Click any task to open it and:
+- Add a description
+- Set a due date
+- Assign it to a team member
+- Add subtasks for breaking down work
+- Leave comments for discussion
+- Set priority (Low, Medium, High, Urgent)

+### Custom Columns

+You can add custom columns to organize work your way:
+1. Click **Add Column** at the end of your board
+2. Name your column
+3. Drag it to reorder if needed

+### Importing from Asana

+If you're migrating from Asana, you can import your projects:
+1. Go to the Projects page
+2. Click **Import from Asana**
+3. Select the Asana project to import
+4. Your sections become columns and tasks are imported automatically

+---

+## Typeform Integration

+Create and manage forms directly within UniWork.

+### Viewing Forms

+1. Go to **Typeform** in the sidebar (admin only)
+2. See all your Typeform forms in one place
+3. Click **Preview** to view a form without leaving UniWork
+4. Click the external link icon to open forms in Typeform

+### Connecting Typeform

+Typeform is configured by your administrator.
+Once connected, all your organization's forms will be accessible from UniWork.

+---

+## Email Notifications

+UniWork can send you email notifications when tasks are assigned to you.

+### What Gets Notified

+- **Task Assignments** - When someone assigns a task to you, you'll receive an email with the task details, project name, and a link to view it

+### Managing Notification Preferences

+1. Go to **Settings** in the sidebar
+2. Find the **Notifications** section
+3. Toggle task assignment emails on or off

+---

+## Mobile Access

+UniWork is fully mobile-optimized and works great on phones and tablets.

+### Accessing on Mobile

+Simply open UniWork in your mobile browser:
+- The layout automatically adjusts for smaller screens
+- All features are accessible on mobile
+- Touch-friendly buttons and navigation

+### Adding to Your Home Screen

+For quick access, you can add UniWork to your phone's home screen:

+**On iPhone/iPad:**
+1. Open UniWork in **Safari**
+2. Tap the **Share** button (square with arrow pointing up)
+3. Scroll down and tap **Add to Home Screen**
+4. Tap **Add**

+**On Android:**
+1. Open UniWork in **Chrome**
+2. Tap the **three-dot menu** in the top right
+3. Tap **Add to Home Screen**
+4. Tap **Add**

+This creates a shortcut icon on your home screen for quick access to UniWork.

+---

+## Chat Search

+Quickly find conversations and messages in Chat.

+### How to Search

+1. Go to **Chat** in the sidebar
+2. Use the **search bar** at the top of the conversation list
+3. Type a name or keywords
+4. Results filter as you type

+### What's Searchable

+- Conversation names
+- Participant names
+- Message content

+### Clearing Search

+Click the **X** button in the search bar to clear your search and see all conversations again.

+---

 ## Tips for Success

 1. **Connect everything** - The more services you connect, the more useful UniWork becomes
 2. **Check the Dashboard daily** - Start your day with a quick overview of what needs attention
 3. **Use the Unified Inbox** - Stop switching between email and Slack tabs
 4. **Keep the Calendar open** - Never miss a meeting with all your events in one place
+5. **Add to your home screen** - Create a shortcut for quick mobile access
+6. **Use Projects** - Manage your tasks natively without leaving UniWork

 ---